Continued fractions over non-Euclidean imaginary quadratic rings: Classical Properties

 \subsection{Coefficients}

-Here we show that (potential) periodicity of an infinite sequence of coefficients equates $[K(z):K]=2$, and boundedness of coefficients equates bad approximability.
-Both are true whether we interpret \textit{coefficient} to mean $a_n$ or $a_n/b_n$, and there is little difference made to the proofs.
+Here we show that the existence of an infinite, periodic sequence of coefficients for an input $z$ is equivalent to $[K(z):K]=2$, and that boundedness of coefficients is equivalent to $z$ being badly approximability.
+Both are true whether ``coefficient" is interpreted to mean $a_n$, $a_n/b_n$, or the pair $a_n,b_n$, and there is little difference made to the proofs.